MinaProtocol/mina/rfcs/0006-delegation-of-stake.md

 `2` seems *very* difficult to implement and it's dubious to me whether it would be much better than `1`, at least for now.

 As such, here are three non-transitive designs.
-I think Design 3 is probably best.
+Discussion on this has converged on going with design 1 for now.

 ## Design 1: Better in the SNARK, but worse everywhere else
 - Add to `Account.t` a field `delegate : Public_key.Compressed.t`